1988 United States presidential election in Washington (state)

 The 1988 United States presidential election in Washington took place on November 8, 1988.
-All fifty states and the District of Columbia, were part of the 1988 United States presidential election.
+All fifty states and the District of Columbia were part of the 1988 United States presidential election.
 Voters chose ten electors to the Electoral College, which selected the president and vice president.
 The State of Washington was won by Democratic Massachusetts Governor Michael Dukakis, who was running against incumbent Republican Vice President George H. W. Bush of Texas.
 Dukakis ran with Texas Senator Lloyd Bentsen, and Bush ran with Indiana Senator Dan Quayle.

-The presidential election of 1988 was a very partisan election for Washington, with nearly 98% of the electorate voting for either the Democratic or Republican parties.
+The presidential election of 1988 was a very partisan election for Washington, with 98.5% of the electorate voting for either the Democratic or Republican parties.
 In typical form for the time and political climate in Washington – an East/West split can be seen in the voter turnout: with the coastal counties voting in the majority for Dukakis, and the inland counties voting mainly for Bush.

-Dukakis won the election in Washington with a narrow 2-point margin.
-The close election results in what was at the time a left-leaning swing state is reflective of a nationwide political reconsolidation of base for the Republican Party, which took place through the 1980s.
-Through the passage of some very controversial economic programs, spearheaded by then President Ronald Reagan (called, collectively, "Reaganomics"), the mid-to-late 1980s saw a period of economic growth and stability.
-The hallmark for Reaganomics was, in part, the wide-scale deregulation of corporate interests, and tax cuts for the wealthy.
-Dukakis ran his campaign on a socially liberal platform, and advocated for higher economic regulation and environmental protection.
-Bush, alternatively, ran on a campaign of continuing the social and economic policies of former President Reagan – which gained him much support with social conservatives and people living in rural areas.
-Additionally, while the economic programs passed under Reagan, and furthered under Bush and Clinton, may have boosted the economy for a brief period, they are criticized by many analysts as "setting the stage" for economic troubles in the United States after 2007, such as the Great Recession.